ipfs/specs/ipld/README.md

 #### Bitcoin Transaction

-This time, im YML.
+This time, in YML.
 TODO: make this a real txn

 ```yml
 ---